 Basically, the bigger the operation, the more robust your POS system needs to be for gathering insights, data, running your staff, and being able to provide a great customer experience for your guests.

-My #1 POS system for full-service restaurants, if you care to know, is Upserve, followed closely by Toast.
-For smaller to mid-range, Rezku and Lightspeed are both amazing.
-The best POS system for pizzerias is definitely Thrive POS.
+My #1 POS system for full-service restaurants, if you care to know, is Lightspeed, followed by GoTab.
+Toast and Rezku are also worth considering.
 You can schedule a free demo with any of them if you wish.
 It’s really the best way to do your research, ask them questions and get the system you want.

 Basically what you want to look at is the bigger the operation, the more robust your POS system needs to be for gathering insights, data and being able to provide a great customer experience for your guests.